 - 3 cups spinach roughly chopped

-- 2 tbsp chickpea flour (can use all purpose)
+- 2 tablespoon chickpea flour (can use all purpose)

-- 2 tbsp vegan butter, for the tops (or dairy free milk is oil free)
+- 2 tablespoon vegan butter, for the tops (or dairy free milk is oil free)

 - In a large bowl for a stand mixer, combine flour, sugar, yeast, and salt.